WelcomeToMonday/ladybug/docs-src/articles/installation.md

 ```

 * The `core` folder contains the Shared Project which contins the bulk of the game logic.
 A Shared Project contains code and resource files, but no instruction on how to build these files into an executable.
 It is used to house all *platform-independent* code in a central location.
 * The `lib` folder is used to house any extra libraries used by the project.
-We keep our Ladybug libraries in this folder.
+For example, we keep our Ladybug Pipeline extension library in this folder.
-    * It is also possible to keep a single installation of Ladybug somewhere else on your computer and to reference it from there, but we like to include it directly in the game files so that the game will always have access to the exact copy (and version) of Ladybug it was built with.
 * The `ref` folder is used to house asset source files for the game, including audio projects, psd files, and other "editor-friendly" files that can't be directly consumed by the game.
-We like this approach because we can keep the files together with the game in the same folder, so it makes version control via git much easier.
+We like this approach because we can keep the files together with the game in the same folder, so it makes source/version control much easier.
 * The `xplatform` folder houses a MonoGame project with the cross-platform desktop build target (Desktop using OpenGL).
 This project has a reference to the Shared Project in `core`, plus instructions on how to build an executable for the DesktopGL target.
 * If other platforms aside from DesktopGL are being targeted, there will be an additional folder for each, e.g. `android`, `uwp`, `ios`, et al. These projects would all reference the `core` shared project, plus include any code specific to their targeted platforms.

-A sample project with this folder format is available for download [here](/ladybug/files/ladybug-sample.zip), but the following steps will illustrate how to build this yourself.

 ### Creating the Structure